emrgen/blocktree/README.md

 ## Internal Invariants

+- all spaces are direct children of the root space(for now)
 - space is a block
 - blocks in a space form a tree (no cycles, no multiple parents, only one block tree per space)